Drug Activity & Trends

 f.
 When working drug investigations officers often see how these people are constantly on the go and discussing illegal drugs and activities with their associates.
 Many seem to spend all day and night working their drug activities by either collecting supplies to manufacture, talking to new clients or suppliers texting scores of people on how much and when they want more dope.
 We often see drug dealers switching cell phones weekly due to their worries big brother is watching or listening.
 We've seen parents spending their rent and child support or trading food stamp vouchers for their drug of choice.

 g.
 Drugs and Illegal Money will always be made as long as there is a demand for the supply in the United States.
 This is an issue in every town, county, and state in this country.
 The trend is quickly heading toward additional danger since the Mexican Drug Trafficking Organizations are continually trying to be involved in all areas of the drug trade.
 There are members of the Mexican Drug Cartels in every major city and state in our nation.
 I am worried the violence we see on television will only advance to north of the border in the near future.
-Many of the people who use ICE and other illegal drugs are unintentionally contributing to the violence in Mexico.
+Many of the people who use ICE and other illegal drugs are unintentionally contributing to the violence in Mexico and funding terrorists.

 h.
 You can help by reporting illegal activities to your local law enforcement.
 Even anonymous tips have paid huge dividends with many of our investigations over the years.